Gear Ratio Calculator

 Mechanical advantage in terms of speed

-Hand drills, though they seem to be less popular nowadays, are a great example of a simple machine that demonstrates a mechanical advantage in terms of speed.
-Cranking its handle will spin the drill bit at a high-speed.
+Hand drills, though they seem less popular nowadays, are a great example of a simple machine that demonstrates a mechanical advantage in terms of speed.
+Cranking its handle will spin the drill bit at high speed.

 Mechanical advantage in terms of torque

 Going uphill, riding a bike is easier if you are in a low-speed gear.
 Doing so results in better torque, providing more power when going uphill.
 This may mean we have to pedal more, but our ascend will be much easier.
 A bicycle sprocket-and-chain mechanism is much like a rack-and-pinion setup.
-The chain acts as a rack gear, directly transferring the motion to the rear bike sprocket.
+The chain acts as a rack gear, directly transferring the motion to the rear bike sprocket (see the bike gear calculator).